sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 ![alt text][image4]

 Below is a combined plot of the above four plots.
+Please notice that there is usually a "stock price movement" with volatility and volume.
+In some respect the difference between High and Low Stock Price is a measure of volatility.

 ![alt text][image7]